thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - Execution time and duration
 - Enviroment information such as user, machine, domain, locale, etc.

-With this information, you can not just know who did the operation, but also measure performance, observe exceptions thrown or get statistics about usage of your database.
+With this information, you can measure performance, observe exceptions thrown or get statistics about usage of your database.

 ##Output samples